 Oh, let’s not forget about the new power-ups!
 We got three new ones in the game, and while I did like Elephant Mario, I really preferred using Bubble Mario and Drill Cap Mario.
 All three added new elements to gameplay and fun things for gamers to do, like get into new sections of the level or kill enemies that were almost unkillable before!

 One last positive thing to note is that the game looks crisp and vibrant.
 The team noted before the game’s launch that they put a LOT of time and money into making the animations for Mario, the other characters, and even his enemies more detailed than ever before.
 You can tell immediately that it shows.
 Mario is more expressive than ever and has certain animations that help sell what he’s doing, like going into pipes, getting hit by attacks, and more.
 Plus, the levels themselves look gorgeous, and when you combine them with the Wonder Flowers, you sometimes get visually stunning levels that are deep in detail and layered with things to look at.
-This is absolutely the visual and gameplay standard for 2D Mario titles going forward.
+This is absolutely the visual and gameplay standard for 2D Mario titles in the future.

 But alas, we’ve reached the part of my Super Mario Bros Wonder Review where I must talk about the “lesser” parts of the game.
 Thankfully, they are few, but they do matter.